-The governing body is the admissions authority and has responsibility for admissions to this school.
-The local authority undertakes the co-ordination of admission arrangements during the normal admission round (see note 5).
+The academy trust is the admissions authority and has responsibility for admissions to this school.
+The term "governing body" is used throughout to refer to the admission authority under the appropriate constitutional arrangements.
+The local authority undertakes the co- ordination of admission arrangements during the normal admission round (see note 5).
 The governing body has set its Admission Number at 30 for pupils to be admitted to the reception year in the school year which begins in September 2025.